hasura/graphql-engine/manual/cluster/multiple-clusters.rst

 Deploy to a cluster
 -------------------
-Now whenever we make changes to out project, in database schema, cluster configuration or custom microservices, we just have to git-push to the correct cluster to apply all our changes.
+Now whenever we make changes to our project, in the database schema, cluster configuration or custom microservices, we just have to git-push to the correct cluster to apply all our changes.